The Mergers & Acquisitions Review: Egypt

 Regional, international and local private equity and financial institutions are empowering the Egyptian economy.
-The renewable energy sector, and consumer-focused sectors such as food and drink, healthcare and education, have been the most active sectors.
-2020 has witnessed the following transactions have been witnessed, some of which have not closed yet.
+The consumer-focused sectors such as food and drink, healthcare and education have been the most active sectors.
+In 2021, the following transactions have been witnessed, some of which have not closed yet.

-- Acquisition of Sahara Petroleum Company SAE for approximately US$50 million by National Energy Services Reunited Corp.
+- the acquisition of Sahara Petroleum Company SAE for approximately US$50 million by National Energy Services Reunited Corp;

-- Acquisition by the private equity fund Ezdehar Management of a minority stake in Al-Tayseer Healthcare Group through Ezdehar Egypt Mid-Cap Fund.
+- the acquisition by the private equity fund Ezdehar Management of a minority stake in Al-Tayseer Healthcare Group through Ezdehar Egypt Mid-Cap Fund;

-- Acquisition of diagnostics network Metamed by Gulf Capital.
-The buyers were a consortium of parties led by Mediterrania Capital Partners.
+- the acquisition of diagnostics network Metamed by Gulf Capital – the buyers were a consortium of parties led by Mediterrania Capital Partners;

-- Acquisition by Tana Capital, an Africa-focused investment company, of a minority stake in Alexandria Medical Investment Company, the majority shareholder of Mabaret Al Asafra Hospitals Group in Alexandria.
+- the acquisition by Tana Capital, an Africa-focused investment company, of a minority stake in Alexandria Medical Investment Company, the majority shareholder of Mabaret Al Asafra Hospitals Group in Alexandria.
 The instruction included due diligence and drafting the transaction documents (share purchase agreement, shareholders' agreement and escrow).
-The transaction value was US$18 million and the deal closed in May 2020.
+The transaction value was US$18 million and the deal closed in May 2020; and

 - Acino, a Swiss pharmaceutical company, acquired selected prescription and OTC products from Takeda pharmaceuticals for a total value in excess of US$200 million.